lucky01/PIN2DMD/README.md

 The panels we use are sold for video walls and advertising signs.
 There are many sizes of panels available with different spacing between the LEDs.
-The ones that fit best into a pinball have 2.5mm spacing (also referred to as P2.5), which results in a 128×32 display of 320×76.8mm.
+The ones that fit best into a pinball have 2.5mm spacing (also referred to as P2.5), which results in a 128Ã—32 display of 320Ã—76.8mm.
 This can be mounted into an existing DMD/speaker panel from a pinball cabinet.
 Currently the only place to buy these panels is from AliExpress. search for "RGB LED 64x64 p2.5 1/16" or "RGB LED 64x64 p2.5 1/16".
-You don´t find 128×32 panels, but you can buy two 64×32 or one 64x64 panel which consists of two 64x32 panels which can be removed from the frame and connect side-by-side.
+You donÂ´t find 128Ã—32 panels, but you can buy two 64Ã—32 or one 64x64 panel which consists of two 64x32 panels which can be removed from the frame and connect side-by-side.
 Make sure that you end up with 2 x 1/16 scan panels since these are the only one currently supported by PIN2DMD.
 The good thing is that they are seamless.